cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

 access to a document.
 For that, anyone who wants to modify a document needs to prove that they own the private signing key linked to the document.
-For this, they sign their modifications and other people working on the same document can verify that the modification was indeed done by a person that is allowed to do so.
+For this, they sign their modifications and other people working on the same document can verify that the modification was indeed done by an authorized person.

 ### ♻ Sharing
 CryptPad keeps these technical details "under the hood" and provides a simple